donundeen/C4/README.md

 TODOs:
+- CSS for the widget: especially width, height in display mode
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP need an image proxy as well.